MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/end-user-subscribe.md

 1. Select **Subscribe to report** from the top menubar of the report canvas to reopen the **Subscriptions** pane.
 1. Select the pencil icon to edit the details of your existing subscription, such as changing the delivery frequency, adding an email message, changing permissions, and more.
-1. Select **More options** > **Include my changes** > **Preview** to displays a view-only version of the original subscription that is being sent out to subscribers.
+1. Select **More options** > **Include my changes** > **Preview** to display a view-only version of the original subscription that is being sent out to subscribers.
 Use this comparison to decide if you want to overwrite the original state of the subscribed report.
 1. Select **Back to subscription** and select the pencil icon.
 1. To update the existing subscription to include your report changes, select **More options** > **Include my changes** > **Update**. **Update** changes the subscription to include the new changes.
 1. Save your subscription.